TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-performance-stuck.md

 - The size and activity of the database.
     - As expected the bigger the database the longer the restore will take.
         - Reduce the non-clustered indexes that are not being used or that can be merged with another non-clustered index.
-    - Database with high write activity will have bigger diff and log backups.
+    - Database with high write activity will have bigger diff and log backups that needs to be replayed to recover to the restore point.
         - Avoid doing frequently indexes maintenance, work only on the indexes that really require maintenance.

 - The service tier of the target Azure SQL Database